mccornet/pl-900/05 - ModelDrivenApp.md

 ### 3. Build the app

-After modeling data and defining processes, ***the app is build by selecting and setting up the components in the App Designer***.
+***After modeling data and defining processes,*** ***the app is build by selecting and setting up the components in the App Designer***.

 ## Building blocks of model-driven apps

-A model-driven app consists of several components that you select by using the App Designer.
+***A model-driven app consists of several components selected in the App Designer***.
 The components and component properties become the metadata.
 Let's look more closely at these components.

 ### Data

-There are different data components which can determine what data the app will be based upon.
+***There are different data components which can determine what data the app will be based upon***.
 These components are all ***created or edited using the Table designer***.

 - **Tables**: ***items with properties that you track***.
 Examples include contacts and accounts.
 Many standard tables are available.
 Or create a custom table from scratch.
 - **Columns:** are ***properties that are associated with a table*** and help define that table.
 A column is defined by a data type, which determines the type of data that can be entered or selected.